Compaq Presario M2000 Notebook PC support

 Before troubleshooting the notebook battery, make sure the power supply is functioning properly.
 To check the AC adapter and power source, follow these steps:

 - Unplug the AC power cable from the notebook, then remove the notebook battery.
 Plug the AC power cable back into the notebook, then turn it on.
 If the notebook powers on, the problem is with the battery.
-Go to Troubleshooting the notebook battery .If the notebook does not power on, continue with the next step.
+Go to Troubleshooting the notebook battery .If the notebook does not power on, continue reading this list of things to check.

 - Verify that all power cord connections are secure.
 Check the AC adapter brick and make sure that any removable cords are secure.If the AC adapter connection to the computer is loose, the connector might be damaged and require repair.
-Contact HP service and support for further assistance (see Contact HP ).
+Contact HP for further assistance.

 - Verify that the power button or power LED is lit when the computer is on.Depending on the model, the battery indicator LED (also called the power LED) might be white, green, or amber when the power adapter is connected and is providing power to the computer.
-If the power LED is off, then continue on to the next step to check the AC power adapter.
+If the power LED is off, then continue reading this list of things to check.

 - If the AC adapter brick features an LED power indicator, check to see if the LED is lit to verify that the computer is receiving power from the wall outlet.
 If the LED does not turn on, try plugging the AC adapter into a different outlet to check the power source.
 If the LED still is not lit, you might need to replace the AC power adapter.

 - Feel along the length of the AC power cable and check for any kinks or breaks.
 Check the ends for any broken connections.
 Inspect the AC adapter brick.
 If it is discolored or warped, or if there are any problems with the power cord or connections, replace the AC adapter.